gabrielvrl/modernReact/Readme.md

 ## Seasons App:

-### A simple app to display a content related to the season of the year you are in
+### An simple app to display a content related to the season of the year you are in

 #### Loading